nichobi/sponsorblockcast/README.md

 ### Arch Linux
 Install [sponsorblockcast-git](https://aur.archlinux.org/packages/sponsorblockcast-git) with your [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) of choice or with [makepkg](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages).
 ### Docker image
 You can [install Docker](https://docs.docker.com/engine/install/) directly or use [Docker Compose](https://docs.docker.com/compose/install/) (Or use Podman, Portainer, etc).
+Please note you *MUST* use the 'host' network as shown below for CLI Docker or in the example for `docker-compose`.
  ### Docker

 Run the below commands as root or a member of the `docker` group